 It’s all about scalability.
 How can an organization leverage its leadership?
 Its knowledge?
-There are only so many leadership people to go around and good leaders are extremely difficult to find.
-So … building a world-class organization depends on the leader’s ability to develop good systems, processes, and methods and to make them known (easy to access, learn about, use, and change as needed) to the entire organization.
+There are only so many leadership people to go around, and good leaders are extremely difficult to find.
+So … building a world-class organization depends on the leader’s ability to develop good systems, processes, and methods and make them known (easy to access, learn about, use, and change as needed) to the entire organization.
 Believe it or not, this is a foreign concept to many leaders!

 Over the years, from what I’ve learned from people with whom I’ve led and having read lots of process improvement and teamwork books, I developed a model for developing organizational infrastructure, improving overall performance.